When Hurricane Maria’s 155-mph winds pummeled the island of Puerto Rico in September 2017, the damage was catastrophic.

 An Opportunity Zone is an economically-distressed community that has been nominated for the designation by the state governor and certified by the Secretary of the U.S. Treasury.

-The creation of Opportunity Zones allows U.S. investors to defer all 2018 capital gains for 8 years if the profits are reinvested and held in an Opportunity Zone, decrease the amount of such capital gains taxes by 10% and 15% if held for five or seven years, respectively, and also provides a full exemption from capital gains tax on all future capital gains on the invested funds if an investment is held for 10 years, starting in 2018.
+The creation of Opportunity Zones allows U.S. investors to defer all capital gains for 8 years if the profits are reinvested and held in an Opportunity Zone, decrease the amount of such capital gains taxes by 10% and 15% if held for five or seven years, respectively, and also provides a full exemption from capital gains tax on all future capital gains on the invested funds if an investment is held for at least 10 years.

 The IRS recently announced some changes to the Opportunity Zone regulations.
 As a result, almost the entire territory of Puerto Rico is now designated as an Opportunity Zone.

-Read our exclusive article on how to take advantage of opportunity zone investing in Puerto Rico or read our detailed FAQ on the new IRS opportunity zone regulations.
+Read our exclusive article on how to take advantage of Opportunity Zone investing in Puerto Rico as well as our Ultimate Guide to Opportunity Zone Investing in 2020.

 And the real estate prices are much lower than other Caribbean islands too.